Our Partners

 Possible messages

-As a constituent, I am writing to thank you for opposing the Save Our Bacon Act (H.R.
+As your constituent, I urge you to oppose the Farm Bill due to the inclusion of the Save Our Bacon Act (H.R.
 4673), which is a rebranded version of the Ending Agricultural Trade Suppression (EATS) Act.
-I urge you to fight the inclusion of this language in the House Farm Bill.
-Section 12006 of the House Farm Bill would nullify voter-approved state bans on cruel farming practices as well as undo hundreds of state laws regulating public health and safety.
+Including the Save Our Bacon Act in the Farm Bill would nullify voter-approved state bans on cruel farming practices, as well as undo hundreds of state laws regulating public health and safety.
 Overturning these popular, commonsense laws would be an unprecedented overreach of state’s rights that harms billions of farm animals and undermines states’ authority to regulate products sold within their borders.
 It would also disadvantage farmers across the country who have already made investments in more humane animal housing systems to sell into these growing markets and would reduce consumer access to higher-welfare products that align with their compassion for animals.
 We cannot compromise on states’ rights, farmer livelihoods or the welfare of over 10 billion farm animals.
 Federal law should complement state animal protection laws, not prevent them.
-All of these attempts to invalidate state animal welfare laws are irresponsible and harmful.
-I urge you to fight to remove Section 12006 from the House Farm Bill.
+These attempts to invalidate state animal welfare laws are irresponsible and harmful.
+I urge you to OPPOSE the Farm Bill due to the inclusion of the harmful Save Our Bacon Act.

 Please Continue to Oppose the EATS Act

 As a constituent, I am writing to thank you for opposing the Food Security and Farm Protection Act (S. 1326), which is a rebranded version of the Ending Agricultural Trade Suppression (EATS) Act.
-A version of this bill (H.R.
-4673) was included in the House Farm Bill.
+A version of this bill, the Save Our Bacon Act (H.R.
+4673), is included in the House Farm Bill.
 I urge you to ensure this language, and any other language that would invalidate state animal confinement bans, is left out of the final Farm Bill.
-Section 12006 of the House Farm Bill would nullify voter-approved state bans on cruel farming practices as well as undo hundreds of state laws regulating public health and safety.
+As you know, the Save Our Bacon Act would nullify voter-approved state bans on cruel farming practices as well as undo hundreds of state laws regulating public health and safety.
 Overturning these popular, commonsense laws would be an unprecedented overreach of state’s rights that harms billions of farm animals and undermines states’ authority to regulate products sold within their borders.
 It would also disadvantage farmers across the country who have already made investments in more humane animal housing systems to sell into these growing markets and would reduce consumer access to higher-welfare products that align with their compassion for animals.
 We cannot compromise on states’ rights, farmer livelihoods or the welfare of over 10 billion farm animals.
 Federal law should complement state animal protection laws, not prevent them.
 These attempts to invalidate state animal welfare laws are irresponsible and harmful.
-I urge you to fight to ensure Section 12006 is not included in the Senate’s Farm Bill.
+I urge you to fight to ensure the Save Our Bacon Act, or any other similar language, is not included in the final Farm Bill.

 Please Oppose EATS/SOB Act Language